otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/01-react-native-and-expo.md

 export default Button;
 ```

+- `Pressable` is a component that detects various stages of press interactions on any of its child components.
+- `FontAwesome` is a component that renders **FontAwesome** icons.

+### App.jsx

-Update the `App.jsx` to the following:
+Refactor `App.jsx` to the following:

 ```jsx
 // ...